Jeffrey Epstein: Towers Financial Corporation (1987–1993)

-Steven Hoffenberg hired Epstein in 1987 as a consultant for Towers Financial Corporation (unaffiliated with the company of the same name founded in 1998, and acquired by Old National Bancorp in 2014), a collection agency that bought debts people owed to hospitals, banks, and phone companies.
+Steven Hoffenberg hired Epstein in 1987 as a consultant for Towers Financial Corporation, a collection agency that bought debts people owed to hospitals, banks, and phone companies.
 Hoffenberg set Epstein up in offices in the Villard Houses in Manhattan and paid him per month for his consulting work.
 Hoffenberg and Epstein then refashioned themselves as corporate raiders using Towers Financial as their raiding vessel.
-One of Epstein's first assignments for Hoffenberg was to implement what turned out to be an unsuccessful bid to take over Pan American World Airways in 1987.
+One of Epstein's first assignments was to attempt, unsuccessfully, to take over Pan American World Airways in 1987.
 A similar unsuccessful bid in 1988 was made to take over Emery Air Freight Corp.
 During this period, Hoffenberg and Epstein worked closely together and traveled everywhere on Hoffenberg's private jet.